-Guitar Center also caters to more experienced players, too.
-Their online selection is absolutely enormous, and whether it’s a guitar, an amp, a recording rig, or even basic accessories, they’ll almost certainly have what you’re looking for.
+Guitar Center also caters to more experienced players.
+Their online selection is absolutely enormous and whether it’s a guitar, amp, recording rig, or even basic accessories, they’ll almost certainly have what you’re looking for.

-Where Guitar Center tends to fall down is with their customer service, or rather lack of it.
-Guitar Center’s reputation has taken a beating in recent years, with reports of demo and, in some cases, pre owned and returned gear being passed off as new.
+Where Guitar Center tends to fall short is with their customer service, or rather lack thereof.
+Guitar Center’s reputation has taken a beating in recent years, with reports of demo, and in some cases pre-owned and returned gear, being passed off as new.

-Despite their association with Guitar Center, Musician’s Friend maintains their own online identity, so while they are effectively one and the same as their parent company, there are no references to GC anywhere on their site.
-Because Musician’s Friend has been a long time name in online guitar sales they are well recognized, despite no longer operating from any physical premises.
+Despite their association with Guitar Center, Musician’s Friend maintains their own online identity.
+So while they’re effectively one and the same as their parent company, there are no references to GC anywhere on their site.
+Because Musician’s Friend has been a longtime name in online guitar sales, they are well recognized, despite no longer operating from any physical premises.

-Where the lines between Guitar Center and Musician’s friend begin to become blurred is on their stock.
+Where the lines between Guitar Center and Musician’s Friend begin to blur is on their stock.
 The two brands share their entire inventory, meaning any item you see listed on Musician’s Friend is also listed on Guitar Center’s website.
 If one site is out of stock, so is the other.
-This can obviously be problematic if you’re shopping for rare or hard to find guitars as 2 reputable sites are taken out of consideration at once if there is no stock.
+This can obviously be problematic if you’re shopping for rare or hard to find guitars, as two reputable sites are taken out of consideration at once if there is no stock.

-So, just like Guitar Center, Musician’s Friend does carry a wide range of guitars for everybody from day 1 beginners, through to seasoned professionals.
-Whether you’re looking to spend $150 on an entry level model, or $40,000 on a vintage 1950s piece, Musician’s Friend has the inventory you need.
+So just like Guitar Center, Musician’s Friend does carry a wide range of guitars for everybody from day 1 beginners to seasoned professionals.
+Whether you’re looking to spend $150 on an entry-level model or $40,000 on a vintage 1950s piece, Musician’s Friend has the inventory you need.